 Upon completion of the excavation to the specified boundaries, confirmatory soil samples will be collected from the floor and sidewalls.
-The soil samples will be sent to a certified off-site laboratory and analyzed for EPH, VPH, pesticides, and PCBs.
+The soil samples will be sent to a certified off-site laboratory and analyzed for EPH, volatile petroleum hydrocarbons, pesticides, and PCBs.
 It is estimated that as many as six off-site samples will be collected, four from the sidewalls and two from the excavation floor.
-Duplicates, MS/MSDs, rinsate blanks, and trip blanks will be collected at the frequencies outlined in the Devens POP (ABB-ES, 1995).
+Samples will be collected based upon PID readings, as well as visual and olfactory evidence.
+Duplicates, MS/MSDs, and trip blanks will be collected at the frequencies outlined in the Devens POP (ABB-ES, 1995).